 In case of emergency

 In case of an emergency your tutor will give you details of fire exits and where you should stand once you are out of the building.
-If you would have difficulty leaving the building in an emergency, for any reason at all, then your tutor will make sure you have a plan in place so that you know the right support will be there for you if needed.
+If you'd have difficulty leaving the building in an emergency, for any reason at all, then let your tutor know.
+They'll make sure you have a plan in place so that you know the right support will be there for you if needed.

 Everyone at Adult Skills and Community Learning is here to help.
 We'll listen and respond to any challenges you're having whilst you're here as a learner.
 If needed, we can help you to access a range of specialist support throughout the borough to help you with things such as hate crime, mental health issues, domestic abuse, sexual and physical abuse, emotional and financial abuse and modern slavery.
-Our safeguarding lead will ensure you are given the appropriate support that you want.
+Our safeguarding lead will make sure you're given the help that you want.

 What is Prevent?

 Prevent is safeguarding and supporting vulnerable people to stop them from being radicalised, becoming terrorists or supporting terrorism.

 It's important to be aware of the risks of radicalisation.
 You can do this by keeping safe online, making sure your privacy settings are up to date, checking for the facts in the information that you hear and by having open conversations with people that you know.